-The antennas used MUST have a separation distance of at least 23 cm from all persons and MUST NOT be colocated or operate in conjunction with any other antenna or transmitter.
+The antennas used MUST have a separation distance of at least 22.4 cm from all persons and MUST NOT be colocated or operate in conjunction with any other antenna or transmitter.

-FCC NEMA Installation and Label
+FCC Host Installation and Label

-Where applicable, the models described in this guide must be installed in a NEMA enclosure.
-When any FreeWave Technologies, Inc. module is placed inside an enclosure, a label must be placed on the outside of the enclosure.
-The label must include the text "Contains Transmitter Module with FCC ID: KNY-42182112519."
+When any FreeWave Technologies, Inc. module is placed inside a Host, a label must be placed on the outside of the Host.
+The label must include the text: "Contains FCC: KNYFGR3".